All Episodes

 I didn't get his name.

-Yeah, I know you told me.
+You know, I know you told me.

-You you know him, but you don't know him.
+But Ted Robinson, I mean, Ted Robinson, you know him, but you don't know him.

 He used to do Sunday afternoon NBC football.

-He used to do Notre Dame for I think for a season or two.
+He used to do Notre Dame for, I think, for a season or two.

 He does Pac-10.

-Now the NFL has found Robert Mueller, former FBI.
+The NFL has found Robert Mueller, former FBI.

 Goodell, the commissioner, and the owner of the Ravens are all saying, we never saw this before Monday.